rust-lang/book/nostarch/chapter07.md

 was defined.

-The glob operator is often used when testing to bring everything under test into the `tests` module; we’ll talk about that in the “How to Write Tests” section in Chapter 11.
+The glob operator is often used when testing to bring everything under test into the `tests` module; we’ll talk about that in “How to Write Tests” on page XX.
 The glob operator is also sometimes used as part of the prelude pattern: see the standard library documentation for more information on that pattern.

 ## Separating Modules into Different Files